emendoza8/GVSU-CIS350-sportsmanship/docs/software_requirements_specification_final.md

   	5. R5: The draft feature shall end when the user has a team of 9 players.
 2. Data storage
   	1. R6: The data of all players names shall be stored in lists.
-  	2. R7: The data of the users drafted team shall be stored in a list separate from the list of all players.
+  	2. R7: The data of the user's drafted team shall be stored in a list separate from the list of all players.
   	3. R8: The data of the user's drafter team shall be updated when selected to allow the player to exit the draft with their selected team at any time.
   	4. R9: The data of each player's fantasy points shall be stored in a list separate from the list of all players in the form of integers.
   	5. R10: The data that will be displayed on the draft screen shall be stored in a list separate from the list of all players.